Sjofartsdirektoratet/docs/content/rest-api/qualifications/course.md

 |     Fagbrev matros                                                             |     FMA         |
 |     Fagbrev skipselektriker offiser                                            |     FSEO        |

 ## Available functionality
-**Get a list of existing course registrations**

-GET operation to obtain a list of already reported education and courses using the *uid* received in an earlier response.

-**Get a list of seafareses who have completed a course**

-GET operation to obtain a list of seafarers that have completed a course at the organization you are representing.

-**Get an existing course registration from the register**

-GET operation to obtain an earlier report using the *uid*.

 **Register a new course**

 POST operation to register a new course or education.
+The course and educational codes in Table 2 and 3 must be used.

+**Fetch a list over valid education codes**

+GET operation to obtain the complete list of bot course and education codes listed in table 2 and 3.
+This list will always contain the newest version.

-**Update an existing course registration property**
+**Get an existing course registrations**

-PATCH operation to updata an already registered course using the *uid* receieved in the response from an earlier report.
+GET operation to obtain an already reported education or course using the *uid* received in the response when reported.

-**Updae an existing course registration**

-PUT operation to update "completedAt"  in an exisiting course registration using the *uid* receieved in the response from an earlier report.
+**Have a seafarer passed a course given by course code** GET operation to check if a seafarer has passed a course.
+There will only be a valid response if the course is reported by the authorized organization.
+The operation does not give a confirmation on courses completed in other educational institutions.